Skip to main content

 FEATURED Blog Post on Hometalk

-Antique Tin Top Table Changeup
+Antique Enamel Top Table Changeup

 This enamel-topped table has been in use for many years.
 It originally belonged to my husband’s maternal grandparents and was passed down to him.
 He really wanted to keep it useful in his shop.